suruseas/jlyhgg/README.md

 You can report the weird part of translation via Issues or directly fix it and send Pull Request.
 The markdown files that corresponding to each chapters are located in `chapters` directory.

-I appreciate your any contribution, any time.
+And I appreciate your any contribution, any time.